Your cart is empty

 Coffee purchased through the ECX auction typically reflects the prevailing local supply-demand balance.
 When local demand is high (for example, during domestic consumption peaks or when many exporters compete for limited lots), ECX prices can push above international parity.

-Ethiopian coffee differentials are not fixed.
-They fluctuate based on multiple factors that importers should understand before negotiating:
+Ethiopian coffee prices are not fixed.
+They fluctuate based on multiple factors that importers should understand before negotiating.
+For a broader look at the macro forces driving current price levels, see our analysis of why Ethiopian coffee prices are rising.

-Yirgacheffe and Guji consistently command the highest premiums due to global demand from specialty roasters.
+Yirgacheffe and Guji consistently command the highest prices due to global demand from specialty roasters.
 Sidamo follows closely.
-Jimma and Limu trade at lower differentials because they are positioned more toward the commercial segment.
+Jimma and Limu trade at lower prices because they are positioned more toward the commercial segment.

-Washed (wet-processed) coffees generally trade at higher differentials than naturals for the same grade, because washed processing produces cleaner, more consistent cup profiles.
-Natural-processed specialty lots (especially Guji and Sidamo naturals with fruit-forward profiles) can be exceptions, sometimes matching or exceeding washed premiums.
+Washed (wet-processed) coffees generally trade at higher prices than naturals for the same grade, because washed processing produces cleaner, more consistent cup profiles.
+Natural-processed specialty lots (especially Guji and Sidamo naturals with fruit-forward profiles) can be exceptions, sometimes matching or exceeding washed prices.

-Current-crop coffee commands better differentials than past-crop.
+Current-crop coffee commands better prices than past-crop.
 Ethiopian harvest runs from October through February depending on the region.
 Coffee shipped within six months of harvest is considered fresh crop and priced accordingly.

-Lots scoring 85+ on the SCA protocol can command premiums well above standard Grade 1 pricing.
-Exceptional lots scoring 87 to 90+ enter the micro-lot or competition-lot category, where pricing often detaches from the C-market entirely and is negotiated as a flat rate.
+Lots scoring 85+ on the SCA protocol can command prices well above standard Grade 1 pricing.
+Exceptional lots scoring 87 to 90+ enter the micro-lot or competition-lot category, where pricing is negotiated as a flat rate per pound.
 These lots represent some of the most expensive coffee in the world.
+For a detailed breakdown of micro-lot pricing tiers and how to source these premium lots, see our micro-lot Ethiopian coffee sourcing guide.

 The following table provides indicative FOB Djibouti price ranges for the 2025/2026 crop year.
 These are approximate figures based on prevailing market conditions and should not be taken as firm offers.
-Actual pricing depends on current C-market levels, specific lot quality, and availability at the time of inquiry.
+Actual pricing depends on ECX rates, specific lot quality, and availability at the time of inquiry.

 | Coffee Type | Grade | Process | FOB Price/kg (USD) | Cup Score Range |